AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 :guilabel:`Flash to Board` and :guilabel:`Debug on Board` toolbar buttons.
 These buttons allow you to build, flash and/or debug your software on the board, spawning the remote debug agent set in the :guilabel:`Connection tool` project property from the :guilabel:`Embedded` page.
-GPS currently supports :guilabel:`OpenOCD`, :guilabel:`st-util` and :guilabel:`py-ocd` as connection tools.
+GNAT Studio currently supports :guilabel:`OpenOCD`, :guilabel:`st-util` and :guilabel:`py-ocd` as connection tools.
-You can leave the :guilabel:`Connection tool` attribute empty if you are using a connection tool that is not supported by GPS: in that case, GPS will still try to connect to the board and everything should work fine if your connection tool has been spawned correctly.
+You can leave the :guilabel:`Connection tool` attribute empty if you are using a connection tool that is not supported by GNAT Studio: in that case, GNAT Studio will still try to connect to the board and everything should work fine if your connection tool has been spawned correctly.